elastic/kibana/rfcs/text/0016_buildkite.md

 #### Design

-The agent manager is primarily concerned with ensuring that, given an agent configuration, the number of online agents for that configuration is **greather than or equal to** the desired number.
+The agent manager is primarily concerned with ensuring that, given an agent configuration, the number of online agents for that configuration is **greater than or equal to** the desired number.
 Buildkite then determines how to use the agents: which jobs they should execute and when they should go offline (due to being idle, done with jobs, etc).
 Even when stopping agents due to having an outdated configuration, Buildkite still determines the actual time that the agent should disconnect.

 The current version of the agent manager only handles GCP-based agents, but support for other platforms could be added as well, such as AWS or Kubernetes.
 There's likely more complexity in managing all of the various agent images than in maintaining support in the agent manager.